FredHasselman/The-Complex-Systems-Approach-Book/assignments/ASSIGNMENTS_P1A.md

 ### Growth models in package `casnet`

-To model the autocatalytic growth equations we provide a function `growth.ac()`, which is able to simulate all of the processes discussed in the lectures.
+To model the auto catalytic growth equations we provide a function `growth.ac()`, which is able to simulate all of the processes discussed in the lectures.
 Using just a few lines of code, each of the 4 difference equations used in the assignments can be simulated.
-Basically the code block below contains the solutions to the Linear Map, the stylized Logisitc Map and the Van Geert model for cognitive growth.
+Basically the code block below contains the solutions to the Linear Map, the stylized Logistic Map and the Van Geert model for cognitive growth.

 ```r